rsadineni26/Retail-Sales-Customer-Insights-Dashboard/README.md

-# 🛒 Retail Analytics Dashboard
+# 🛒 Retail Sales & Customer Insights Dashboard

 This project is an end-to-end data analytics pipeline that uses **Excel**, **Python**, **MySQL**, and **Power BI** to deliver business insights from sales, customer, and marketing data.